-The EMEA Franchise Committee assists in the oversight of potentially significant franchise risks including by reviewing relevant activities, transactions and clients, the franchise implications of situations that involve suitability or conflicts of interest concerns.
+The EMEA Franchise Committee assists in the oversight of potentially significant franchise risks in connection with transactions, activities, or clients with the MSI Group nexus.

 The EMEA Operational Risk Oversight Committee provides guidance to the ERC in relation to the oversight of the management of operational risk of the MSI Group.